NicoPANW/Contrail_Cookbook/docs/index.md

 _Note: This option is useful once we have non-IP traffic like legacy protocols in VNF (PXEboot, DHCP request to another VM, etc.)._

+_Note: In L2-only VN it is best practice to disable in IPAM subnet settings DHCP, and set at 0.0.0.0 DNS and GW IP@_

 ###### Known IP@ and mac@

 Below we can notice that the IP FIB is empty while the MAC FIB is populated.